A notebook for fiction writers and aspiring novelists. One editor’s perspective.

 A. Depends upon your approach.
 There’s really no structural guideline between a first and second (or third, or fourth, or fifth…) draft.
 Typically, any subsequent draft is a continuation of those alterations and additions begun in a previous draft—although in reality, one can transform a first draft into a final polished manuscript, if that’s the way your brain works.

 For many writers (myself included), a second draft is really a mishmash of multiple, partial re-edits and rewrites.
 Personally, I’ll outline any scene or chapter as it occurs to me, sequentially or not.
-Even if I’m just beginning a novel, should some obscure Act III scene occur to me, I’ll outline that immediately, while my thoughts are still fresh.
+Even if I’m just beginning a novel, should some obscure Act III scene come to mind, I’ll outline that immediately, while my thoughts are still fresh.
 And should my story’s conclusion gel in my head—very often I begin a story with only a hazy ending in mind—I’ll immediately stop writing and draft as much of my last chapter as I can.
 Once I know, or even intuit, my conclusion, I find it much easier to move my characters toward that final destination.
-Far fewer wrong turns or dead ends, once everyone in my story knows where they’re going.
+Far fewer wrong turns or dead ends, once everyone in my story knows where they’re going, and why.

 Q. How complete should/must my outline be?

 A. Again, totally your call.
 An outline (or first draft) can be as simple or complex as necessary for your needs.
-Once you’re certain of your way forward, those tools have served their purpose.
+For some, a few random Post-It Notes.
+For others, an Excel spreadsheet.
+But once you’re certain of your way forward, those tools have served their purpose.
 I create an outline for multiple reasons.
 I’ll include a detailed timeline, should I find myself writing various characters who need to connect in a later scene or chapter.
 When necessary, I’ll time-stamp hours and/or days (e.g.; TUESDAY 4:30PM) to keep myself aware of the clock ticking.
-Too often, when writing side-stories or back-stories, it’s too easy to muddle times and dates.
+Too often, when writing side-stories or back-stories, it’s very easy to muddle times and dates.
 One thing about a book’s ending—everybody best show up on time.
-I’ll also use my outline as a ‘call sheet’—reminding myself which characters are in any particular scene, when they appear and why—just so I don’t inadvertently sideline someone.
-It’s imperative, when writing a new scene, that every character is ‘accounted for’ ASAP.
-Each character should be ID’ed within a paragraph or two—an essential part of scene-setting—to avoid sudden ‘unexpected appearances’ later in the scene… even if those character do little but sit silently in a dark corner and scowl.
-They must be presented to readers ASAP.)

 My outlines typically begin small—maybe a page or two of hastily jotted ideas, sometimes on Post-It Notes that pepper my bulletin board.
 As my story progresses, I find myself adding bits and pieces of data and plumping out a scene’s core elements in various ways— even including snippets of dialogue or scene-setting that I might otherwise forget if not notated in the here-and-now.
 By the time I finish my novel’s final draft (usually 350-400 pages) my outline will have expanded by 40-50 pages.
 So, yes, an outline can be a multi-faceted tool for those of us who need constant reminders of where, when, where, why and how I’m attempting to tell my story.